ArcDelta/RHH-Ports/ports/released/gamemakerengine/ufo50/README.md

 - Copy all the game data to `ufo50/assets`.
 - Run the port.
 The patcher gui will appear and begin processing your modifications.

+#### IF A MODDED UFO 50 DOES NOT WORK AS EXPECTED
+- The modified gml scripts used for this Retro Handheld port are in `tools/gml`.
+These replace the existing gml scripts, so if any mods are dependent on them, there will be conflicts.

 ## Thanks
 Mossmouth -- The absolutely amazing game
 JohnnyOnFlame -- GMLoader-Next and TextureRepacker via UTMT